CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ### SQL

 Using tsql language at SQL Server, an analysis was made through a number of written queries.
 These queries are able to return selected data , join tables, create indexes, views and so on.
 Data can be filtered via a wide set of sql commands, as WHERE, HAVING, LIKE, CASE, IN and using subqueries.
-TSQL (Transact-SQL) the procedural sql language of SQL Server, also possess a broad set of unique (commands), as variables, parameters, (and so on)
+TSQL (Transact-SQL) the procedural sql language of SQL Server, also possess a broad set of unique (commands), as variables, parameters, (and so on).
 ### Summary

+Observations are presented below:

 In terms of sales: